2024 Best Engineering Technologies Schools in Arkansas

 Engineering Technologies is about average in terms of popularity for degree programs.
 That is, it ranks #20 out of the 38 majors across the country that we analyze each year.
 So, it might take a little more work to find colleges and universities that offer the degree program.

 College Factual looked at 3 colleges and universities when compiling its 2024 Best Engineering Technologies Schools in Arkansas ranking.
-When you put them all together, these colleges and universities awarded 1,235 degrees in engineering technologies during the 2020-2021 academic year.
+Combined, these schools handed out 1,401 degrees in engineering technologies to qualified students.

 The engineering tech program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for Engineering Technologies rankings.
 In order to come up with a best overall ranking for engineering technologies schools, we combine our degree-level rankings, weighting them by the number of degrees awarded at each level.